-Data Source: A&I Online as of 6/30/2017
+Data Source: A&I Online as of 4/24/2020.

 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
-If the State is "Good" in all categories, no further narrative or explanation is necessary.